The Okapi Fund for Nature Conservation in the Democratic Republic of Congo

 - French Language Required: All applications must be submitted in French

-- Operational Focus: The fund prioritizes sustainable operational costs (staff, equipment, infrastructure) rather than research or one-off projects
+- Operational Focus: The fund prioritises sustainable operational costs (staff, equipment, infrastructure) rather than research or one-off projects

 - Community Integration: Projects should demonstrate benefits to local communities alongside conservation outcomes

-- Long-term Sustainability: The fund was created to provide “significant, stable and predictable financial resources” - emphasize long-term impact over short-term gains
+- Long-term Sustainability: The fund aims to provide stable, predictable financial resources - emphasise long-term impact over short-term gains

 🎯 You've done the research.
 Now write an application they can't refuse.